fornybar/redpanda.nix/README.md

-# redpanda.nix
+# Redpanda.nix

-Configure, deploy and run Redpadan in NixOS.
+A Nix flake for Redpanda.

+Build, configure, run and administrate Redpanda with NixOS.